-When I first saw it, I was captivated by its unpretentious, yet moving, way to tell the story of a 10-year-old boy endeavoring to accept the realities of his life.
-With his mother absent, Jojo spends a lot of time by himself when his father is at work.
-Frequently, he secretly gets on the phone with his mother and holds long conversations with her during which he assures and convinces her (and himself) that he and his dad are managing just fine in their day-to-day lives.
+When I first saw it, I was captivated by its unpretentious yet moving way to tell the story of a 10-year-old boy endeavoring to accept the realities of his life.
+With his mother absent, Jojo spends a lot of time alone when his father is at work.
+Frequently, he secretly gets on the phone with his mother and holds long conversations with her, during which he assures and convinces her (and himself) that he and his dad are managing just fine in their day-to-day lives.

-Friendship between children and animals is a frequently addressed theme in Coming-of-Age narratives.
-Films such as The Black Stallion, the 2011 short – movie Jake & Jasper: A Ferret Tale and the 1969 Kes (which also has a bird as protagonist) have focused on the difference a real (even non-human) friend can make in one’s life.
+The friendship between children and animals is a frequently addressed theme in Coming-of-Age narratives.
+Films such as The Black Stallion, the 2011 short – movie Jake & Jasper: A Ferret Tale, and the 1969 Kes (which also has a bird as a protagonist) have focused on the difference a real (even non-human) friend can make in one’s life.
 In a sense, the story of Kauwboy is universal.
-But while one may recall many similarly themed movies, its message — of being able to withstand negative changes in one’s life, and finding the inner strength to carry on — are conveyed in a natural manner that appeals to audiences of all ages.
+But while one may recall many similarly themed movies, its message — of being able to withstand negative changes in one’s life and finding the inner strength to carry on — are conveyed in a natural manner that appeals to audiences of all ages.

 Rick Lens as Jojo in the Dutch film Kauwboy

-Predominately middle and close shots are used in the film, many of them frequently focusing on the boy’s face, which allows the viewer to get a more intimate sense of his inner emotions.
-At times snapshots, frozen moments of time, were inserted pausing the fluid action – giving the viewer time to relish those moments.
-The relatively small cast performed extraordinarly well.
+Predominately middle and close shots are used in the film, frequently focusing on the boy’s face, which allows the viewer to get a more intimate sense of his inner emotions.
+At times snapshots, frozen moments of time, were inserted, pausing the fluid action – giving the viewer time to relish those moments.
+The relatively small cast performed extraordinarily well.
 The young Rick Lens in the lead role of Jojo deserves a special mention for a skillful portrayal of the emotional world of his character.

 Kauwboy is a film with more than one layer.
-It is guaranteed to appeal to a youthful audience (in the US it is recommended for people 12+), but older viewers will also appreciate its story and the way it approaches the uneasy themes of loss, grief and acceptance.
-Highly recommended for every fan of the Coming-of-Age genre and appreciators of European cinema and its unique approach to story telling.
+It is guaranteed to appeal to a youthful audience (in the US, it is recommended for people 12+).
+Still, older viewers will also appreciate its story and how it approaches the uneasy themes of loss, grief, and acceptance.
+It is highly recommended for every fan of the Coming-of-Age genre and appreciators of European cinema and its unique approach to storytelling.

 Kauwboy (2012) Official Trailer